 Unfortunately, I didn’t know of many students in my school who also shared my interest.
-Most of my peers played sports or were involved in extracurriculars.
-There wasn’t any kind of organization for something as nerdy as video games.
+Most of my peers played sports or were involved in other cool extracurriculars.
+There wasn’t any kind of organization for something as “nerdy” as video games.

-Being a gamer before it “went mainstream” was definitely a lonely road.
+Being a gamer in the early 2000s was definitely a lonely road.
 Either not many kids gamed, or they did, but were embarrassed to admit it due to it being “uncool” at the time.

 It was difficult navigating my social life in high school because I met most of my friends online.
 There were people from my games who I spoke with daily—in class on my iPhone 4S—while students talked to each other around me.

 I wasn’t interested in knowing who was dating who, where the next party was going to be, or what Smith scored at the game last Friday.

 I was much more interested in what my friends online had to say about the latest patch notes in LoL, what they earned that day at the Auction House in WoW, or something cute their cat did.

 Each year, for 4 years, I packed up my dual-monitor rig, my peripherals, and my 25-lb custom tower into three different boxes to move onto campus.